 It leads to a more Holistic perspective:

-- From individual touchpoints to a complete user journey through multiple channels
+- From individual touchpoints to complete user journeys that take longer and cover more mediums (channels)

-Holistic: Services should sustainable address the needs of all stakeholders through the entire service and across the business.
+Services should sustainably address the needs of all stakeholders throughout the entire service and across the business.

 The book above provides practical tips on everything it takes to be a good service designer.
 It is co-authored by more than 50 respected practitioners.

 This book is special because it doesn’t stop at thinking, it goes until Implementation.
 I also found the Case Studies for each chapter very useful.

 There are some free methods on their website.

 Groow by Studio Tast

 A physical tool for learning the Design process.
 It contains the key steps in the process, as well as the tools.

 I found it useful for steering the process and aligning with others by: